jaeheonk817/Microsoft-Movie-Recommendations/README.md

 - I investigated if certain genres have lower return on investment but still receive high ratings and popularity among viewers.

 ## Conclusion
+- Focus only on making high-budget original contents.
+Magitude of success will be greater while risk of failure will be significantly lower
+- Within high-budget contents, increasing budget generally yields greater return ratio.
+When faced with a decision of making more investment for clear better content, go for it.
+- Success and failure of a movie in a streaming platform cannot be measured by its individual financial performance alone.
+Some high-quality contents make views return to the platform and spend more time.
+Documentary is an example of such category.
+See it as a form of investment despite poor ROI.